 An over-the-counter bighorn hunt is arguably one of the most challenging mountain hunts out there.
 Bighorns in their northern ranges can truly test a hunter mentally and physically and will give you a whole new appreciation for them as a species and the habitat they call home.
 The only places you can just buy a tag and go bighorn hunting are in the provinces of BC and Alberta and the unlimited area of Montana.
-Obviously, there are a number of other bighorn hunting opportunities in the US that require a draw or the highest bid on an auction tag, but typically, the hardest part of these hunts are the wait times to draw a tag or coming up with mucho dinero to get a governor's tag.
+Obviously, there a tag, but typically, the hardest port of these hunts are the wait times to draw a tag or coming up with mucho dimero to get a governor's tag.
 Not to take anything away from hunting a bighorn from a draw or auction tag but typically these sheep can act quite different.
 Most of them receive very little hunting pressure and many of them are more habituated to human activity and some are known so well they acquire a name from the numerous people spotting or photographing them.